Vendor Onboarding

 What Is Vendor Onboarding?

 Vendor onboarding is the process of gathering the documents and data needed to set up a company as an approved vendor and to enable your organization to efficiently conduct business, purchase goods and services, and make payments to that company.
-A vendor onboarding solution should offer functionality such as vetting and validation to ensure the prospective vendor is compliant with laws/regulations, diversity data, validation, and tracking, W9 and W8 collection, TIN validation, insurance, and all the other data and document collection needed to do business with a vendor.
+A vendor onboarding solution should offer functionality such as vetting and validation to ensure the prospective vendor is compliant with laws/regulations, as well as diversity data, validation, and tracking, W9 and W8 collection, TIN validation, insurance, and all the other data and document collection needed to do business with a vendor.

 Why Is Vendor Onboarding Important?